xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Switch Statements

-The method responsible to interpret the user input has a lot of if statements to map each input key to an action.
+The method responsible to interpret the user's input has a lot of if statements to map each input key to an action.
 Unfortunately, it's not easy to solve this problem, as there are no obvious alternatives.
 The function responsible for generating random obstacles also has the same issue.

 ### Change Preventers